aldarisbm/classifier/README.md

 - Using a local LLM to classify queries.
 - Using grammar files to constrain LLM output.
-- Try it out :)

-Using `airoboros-m-7b-3.1.2.Q8_0.gguf` but any decent 7B param should suffice.
+Using `Meta-Llama-3-8B-Instruct-Q5_K_M.gguf` but any decent smallish param should suffice.
 Prompt is setup for Llama2 chat structure.